 Original Research Article

-ECONOMIC ANALYSIS OF MARKETING OF PADDY IN NORTHERN TAMILNADU
+ECONOMIC ANALYSIS OF MARKETING OF PADDY Rice IN NORTHERN TAMILNADU

 ABSTRACT

-Aims – This study aims to identify different marketing channels of paddy followed by farmers of Northern Tamil Nadu and analyse their cost and efficiency in marketing
+Aims – This study aims to identify different marketing channels of paddy followed by farmers of Northern Tamil Nadu and analyze their cost and efficiency in marketing

-Study design – Multi stage random sampling method was used. to collect
+Study design – Multi-stage random sampling method was used. to collect

 Place and Duration of Study: Ranipet district, Tamil Nadu, India between December 2022 to February 2023

-Methodology : Primary data from 120 farmers and 30 market intermediaries including wholesaler, processers and retailers were collected.
+Methodology : Primary data from 120 farmers and 30 market intermediaries including wholesalers, processors, and retailers were collected.
 Secondary data was collected from published government documents.
-Marketing margin and Modified marketing efficiency was calculated by Acharya Approach
+Marketing margin and Modified marketing efficiency were calculated by the Acharya Approach

-Results – Four different marketing channels were identified in which marketing through regulated market was found to be the most efficient channel as farmers received highest net price for paddy.
-Farmers incurred more cost on labour and transportation among marketing costs.
-Unsatisfactory price, lack of timely availability of credit, lack of storage and market information were found to be the constraints faced by farmers in marketing of paddy
+Results – Four different marketing channels were identified in which marketing through a regulated market was found to be the most efficient channel as farmers received the highest net price for paddy.
+Farmers incurred more costs on labor and transportation among marketing costs.
+Unsatisfactory prices, lack of timely availability of credit, lack of storage, and market information were found to be the constraints faced by farmers in marketing paddy

 Conclusion : Improving the credit facilities available to farmers immediately after harvest will enable them to get better prices for their produce.
-Increasing awareness on marketing practices and farmers training programs will improve marketing efficiency.
+Increasing awareness of marketing practices and farmers' training programs will improve marketing efficiency.

-Key words: Paddy marketing, marketing channel, price spread, marketing constraints.
+Keywords: Paddy marketing, marketing channel, price spread, marketing constraints.

 JEL Code: Q10, Q12, Q13